stalpereira/QE-Assignment/README.md

-To run the app in the console use `npm start`.# Trivia-App
+To run the app in the console use `npm start`.